Alekssuwinska/sales-data-analysis/README.md

 # sales-data-analysis
 Analysis of sales data of a Toy Manufacturer performed using DataBricks.

+The analysis can be viewed [here](https://alekssuwinska.github.io/sales-data-analysis/).

-Data was taken from [this source](https://www.kaggle.com/datasets/kyanyoga/sample-sales-data/data)
+Data was taken from [this source](https://www.kaggle.com/datasets/kyanyoga/sample-sales-data/data).